ArunAradhya/ArunAradhya/README.md

 - 🌱 I’m currently learning STBT Automation

 - 📫 How to reach me - arunaradhya@gmail.com
+- 📫 How to reach me - aaradhya@synamedia.com

 <!---
 ArunAradhya/ArunAradhya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.